City of Yarra

 Births and deaths

-In 2016 Collingwood is forecast to have the highest fertility rate of 1.34 (births per woman), this is expected to decrease to 1.29 in 2041.
+In 2017, Collingwood is estimated to have the highest fertility rate of 1.34 (births per woman), this is expected to decrease to 1.29 in 2041.

 The number of births in the City of Yarra are derived by multiplying age specific fertility rates of women aged 15-49 by the female population in these age groups for all years during the forecast period.

 Birth rates are especially influential in determining the number of children in an area, with most inner urban areas having relatively low birth rates, compared to outer suburban or rural and regional areas.
 Birth rates have been changing, with a greater share of women bearing children at older ages or not at all, with overall increases in fertility rates.
 This can have a large impact on the future population profile.

 |Cremorne and Burnley - Richmond South||1.07||1.05||-0.02||1.0700||2016||151||150|

 Population and household forecasts, 2016 to 2041, prepared by .id (opens a new window), the population experts, August 2018.